lautaro-bazalo/opentelemetry-custom/Readme.md

 * `aclreceiver.go`

 Here the most important is file is the aclreceiver which implement the `start` and `shutdown` methods that handle the receiver.
-Initialy it was made with a ticker system because was take as an example of an scrape interval.
+Initially it was made with a ticker system because was take as an example of an scrape interval.

 ## Toolings